Korean Jindo: Lineage

+Kennel club recognition

+Internationally, the Jindo is fully recognized by the Fédération Cynologique Internationale and the United Kennel Club.
+It is under the Foundation Stock Service in the American Kennel Club, which is the first step in achieving recognition, and in the Import category of the Kennel Club.
+In their country of origin, they are recognized by the Korean Kennel Federation, Korean Kennel Club, and Jindo specialty shows are held seasonally by local Jindo clubs.

 Human utilization of Jindos

 Naturally having a strong prey drive, Jindo dogs were traditionally utilized by the various inhabitants of Jindo (island) for hunting game animals, including water deer and wild boar.
 In more modern times, the Jindo dog is usually kept by humans as a loyal canine companion and guard dog.

 The Korean Army is known to use Jindos as guard dogs at major bases.
 Furthermore, Jindos are instinctively wary of strangers and do not take food from anyone other than their owners.

 In a 2009 interview with Korea Economic Daily (한국경제), Park Nam-sun (박남순), an expert search dog handler in South Korea, testified that Jindo dogs are not fit as rescue dogs and search dogs.
 It is because Jindo dogs' hunting instincts are too strong (they can forget their mission because of their hunting instincts), and they usually give their loyalty only to the first owner, while handlers of search dogs and rescue dogs can frequently change.

 In 2010, Son Min-suk (손민석), a member of the Korean Security Forum, wrote that most Korean military dogs were German Shepherds, and that Jindo dogs were not fit for military dogs as they were highly likely to escape their duties to find their first handlers, who might have been discharged from military services, or to come back to their original home.

 However, efforts to train Jindo dogs as search and rescue dogs continue.
 In October 2010, the Los Angeles Police Department announced their intent to evaluate the Jindo dog breed for law enforcement service, specifically for patrol and detection service.
 Four selected Jindo puppies would be distributed to LAPD and Glendale California Police Department to be trained as K9 units.
 After a year of trying, the trainers found that the dogs did not have the right disposition for police work because they were too easily distracted and too eager to please their masters.